 The appearances of Triebel-Lizorkin spaces suggest a connection between $\ell^q$-interpolation and the space of boundary values in analogy to the treatment of initial values.

-However, in the development of the theory of $\ell^q$-interpolation it turns out that the setting of Banach spaces equipped with an isometric embedding into a Banach function space as in \cite{Ku15} has some limitations.
+However, in the development of the theory of $\ell^q$-interpolation, it turns out that the setting of Banach spaces equipped with an isometric embedding into a Banach function space as in \cite{Ku15} has some limitations.
 It is, for instance, not broad enough to work with Littlewood-Paley decompositions, spaces on domains (defined as quotients) and anisotropic mixed-norm spaces related to~\eqref{eq:intro:space_BV}.
-In these applications the relevant ``$\ell^q$-space'' of sequences comes naturally with the given function space dependent on the context and trying to fit it into some direct generalization of the current framework for $\ell^q$-interpolation seems to make matters unnecessarily complicated.
+In these applications the relevant $\ell^q$-space of sequences comes naturally with the given function space and is dependent on the context.
+Trying to fit these applications into a generalization of $\ell^q$-interpolation seems to make matters unnecessarily complicated.

-The issue with Littlewood-Paley decompositions and anisotropic mixed-norm spaces related to \eqref{eq:intro:space_BV} is the that $\ell^q$ should not be placed ``on the inside'', but ``somewhere in between''.
+The issue with Littlewood-Paley decompositions and anisotropic mixed-norm spaces related to \eqref{eq:intro:space_BV} is the that $\ell^q$-space should not be placed on ``the inside'', but ``somewhere in between''.
 More specifically, given an inhomogeneous Littlewood-Paley decomposition $\varphi = (\varphi_{n})_{n \in \N}$ of $\R^d$, the Sobolev space $W^m_p(\R^d)$ admits the corresponding Littlewood-Paley decomposition

 This decomposition provides an isomorphic embedding into the Banach function space $L^{p}(\R^d;\ell^2(\N))$ and the natural $\ell^q$-structure $L^{p}(\R^d;\ell^2(\N;\ell^q(\Z)))$ induces an $\ell^q$-structure on $W^m_p(\R^d)$ through this embedding.
 However, in this way one does not obtain the natural $\ell^q$-structure $W^m_p(\R^d;\ell^q(\Z))$.
-Indeed, for $q \in (1,\infty)$ the Littlewood-Paley decomposition of the vector-valued Sobolev space $W^m_p(\R^d;\ell^q(\Z))$ takes the form
+Indeed, for $q \in (1,\infty)$, the Littlewood-Paley decomposition of the vector-valued Sobolev space $W^m_p(\R^d;\ell^q(\Z))$ takes the form

 This illustrates that in order to exploit the power of harmonic analysis, one needs to leave the current framework of $\ell^q$-interpolation from \cite{Ku15}.

 The above suggests to build the $\ell^q$-interpolation framework in a setting of Banach spaces equipped with an $\ell^q$-space of sequences, instead of having the construction of the sequence space built into the framework.
 It turns out that, for a major part of the theory, the space of sequences does not even need to resemble some kind of $\ell^q$-structure, which opens the door for us to set up a very general theory of interpolation.